spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/05-enable-non-fips-settings/03-use-non-fips-addon-packs.md

 - Container Storage Interface (CSI)

-As shown in the screenshot, the FIPS-compliant icon used to indicate full FIPS compliance is displayed next to Palette VerteX infrastructure components in the cluster profile stack.
+As shown in the screenshot below, the FIPS-compliant icon used to indicate full FIPS compliance is displayed next to Palette VerteX infrastructure components in the cluster profile stack.
 To learn about other icons Palette VerteX applies, refer to [FIPS Status Icons](/vertex/fips-status-icons).

 ![Diagram showing FIPS-compliant icons in profile stack.](/vertex_fips-status-icons_icons-in-profile-stack.png)